alexchoi-personal/gitstratum/ARCHITECTURE.md

 ### 3. Metadata Cluster

-The Metadata Cluster stores repository metadata including references, configuration, and commit graphs.
+The Metadata Cluster is a simple request/response service that stores repository metadata including references, configuration, and commit graphs.
+It doesn't coordinate fetching—it just responds to requests from Frontend.
 Data is partitioned by repository ID and replicated for durability.

 **Responsibilities:**
 - Reference storage (branches, tags, HEAD)
 - Repository configuration
 - Repository statistics
 - Commit graph storage (ancestry queries)
-- Pack cache (pre-computed packs)
 - Object location index (object -> nodes mapping)
 - Hook configuration
 - Access patterns and analytics